 You might just have to travel to Mallorca to find the world’s best ensaimada, a flaky spiral pastry available year-round here and maybe for holidays on the Peninsula.

-My colleague and travel companion, Courtney McDonald, reported on the food scene of Mallorca for her blog, Real Food Traveler.
+My colleague and travel companion, Courtney Drake-McDonough, reported on the food scene of Mallorca for her blog, Real Food Traveler.
 With wonderful detail, she includes ensaimada in her list of 12 Favorite Foods in Mallorca.

 Though the limited Balearic wines don’t generally make it off the island, visit the Xoriguer Gin Distillery on Mahon, Menorca, to learn about juniper berries and gin-making.
 And to sample, of course.
 One of their refreshing products is Pomada, a gin and lemonade blend which you can order at most local bars and restaurants, or purchase at the distillery.

 If you travel to any one place in Spain, chances are you can sample the variety of foods and wines from the entire country.
-But to travel around Spain and visit multiple Autonomous Communities, means you’ll taste the best of the best: ultra-fresh, hyper-local products prepared in the distinctive style of the area.
+But to travel around Spain and visit multiple Autonomous Communities means you’ll taste the best of the best: ultra-fresh, hyper-local products prepared in the distinctive style of the area.
 Dig in to understand, even to taste, the regional pride and national character that come together across a table.

 Spain's Tourism website is excellent.
 Use it to plan your visit to all parts of the country.
 Simply type ‘recipes' into the search bar for a number of Food and Oenology posts that include recipes.
-Or start with with this one, featuring recipes for the most famous dishes of Spain.
+Or start with this one, featuring recipes for the most famous dishes of Spain.

 Devour Tours is one of our favorite resources for food tours and recipes from all over Spain.
 (They, in fact, operate elsewhere in Europe, too.)
 Check out the blog pages on Devour's site, too, very useful for planning your foodie outings.